 Rosemary oil has been used for centuries to stimulate hair growth.
 It dilates blood vessels and, in turn, stimulates your follicle to produce new growth.

-On average, hair grows a half an inch per month, but it's how you treat your hair that determines how much you'll retain.
-If your hair breaks before it gets past your shoulders, an egg mask will be your savior.
+Bauman notes that, on average, hair grows approximately a quarter to a half an inch per month, and while we can’t speed up this process, we can affect the quality of the hair shafts each follicle can produce (think: thicker, stronger, shinier locks).
+There are things we can do to "stimulate a higher percentage of hair follicles in the scalp, which will keep more hair in the growing phase and make your head of hair thicker, healthier, and fuller," he says.
+Unsurprisingly, this makes how you treat your hair crucial to natural hair growth.
+If your hair breaks before it gets past your shoulders, an egg yolk mask will be your savior.
 Eggs contain lecithin and protein, which strengthen, nourish, and heal your strands.
-Plus, their high sulfur content might even help your pesky dandruff problem.
+Plus, their high sulfur content might even help with dandruff.

-To make the mask, mix two eggs with two tablespoons of olive oil.
-If the stickiness bothers you, you can add half a cup of water to dilute the mixture.
+To make the mask, mix two eggs with 2 tablespoons of olive oil.
+Add 1/2 a cup of water to dilute the mixture (and make it less sticky).
 Apply the mask directly to dry, brushed hair, and leave it on for up to 30 minutes.
-Then, shampoo and condition as usual for stronger strands.
+Then, shampoo and condition as usual.

 To give yourself a hot oil treatment, massage the oil into your scalp and then apply it all the way to the ends of your strands.
 Pile your hair on top of your head, cover it with a shower cap, and blast your strands with a blow-dryer for 15 minutes.
 Feel free to jump in the shower and shampoo and condition as usual.
 You’ll notice softer strands instantly.